arbron/fvtt-summoner/example.md

 - [ ] Add summons type selection UI if no type is selected during roll or modifier key is pressed when summons is clicked
 - [ ] Ensure everything is properly localizable
 - [x] Add easy AC & HP change formula fields
+- [ ] Fix bug caused by using ability templates & summons at the same time
+- [ ] Add ability to summon more than one creature, specified in summons list

 ## Summoned Actor Configuration Data